BetterCamps/justthedocs/docs/outcomes.md

 <br>

-2. Advance Justice, Equity, and Compassion <br>
+#### 2. Advance Justice, Equity, and Compassion <br>

-Goal: <br>
+   **Goal**
-To instill a sense of social responsibility and empathy towards others, promoting fairness and compassion in all interactions.<br>
+   To instill a sense of social responsibility and empathy towards others, promoting fairness and compassion in all interactions.

-Outcome: <br>
+   **Outcome**
-Campers will gain an understanding of social justice issues and be inspired to take action towards creating a more equitable and compassionate society.<br>
+Campers will gain an understanding of social justice issues and be inspired to take action towards creating a more equitable and compassionate society.

-Assess:	<br>
+   **How to measure**
-Facilitate group discussions on topics related to social justice, allowing campers to share their perspectives and ideas. <br>
+   - Facilitate group discussions on topics related to social justice, allowing campers to share their perspectives and ideas.
-Engage campers in hands-on service projects and reflect on the impact of their actions on others. <br>
+   - Engage campers in hands-on service projects and reflect on the impact of their actions on others.
-Create scenarios or programming where campers must navigate ethical dilemmas and make decisions based on principles of justice and compassion. <br>
+   - Create scenarios or programming where campers must navigate ethical dilemmas and make decisions based on principles of justice and compassion.

 <br>
 3. Encourage Acceptance and Growth <br>